Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsubsection{High-low l consistency}

-Ref. \cite{Addison:2015wyg} pointed out that there are internal inconsistencies in the Planck TT power spectrum.
+\citet{Addison:2015wyg} pointed out that there are internal inconsistencies in the Planck TT power spectrum.
 The $\Lambda$CDM parameter values derived by the high $l$ part of the CMB anisotropy spectrum ($l>1000$) are in $2-3\sigma$ tension with the corresponding values of these parameters derived from the low $l$ part of the spectrum ($1<1000$).
-For example the low $l$ multipoles predict a lower value of the cold dark matter density parameter $\omega_c$ than the high $l$ multipoles, with discrepancy at $2.5\sigma$ \cite{Addison:2015wyg}.
+For example the low $l$ multipoles predict a lower value of the cold dark matter density parameter $\omega_c$ than the high $l$ multipoles, with discrepancy at $2.5\sigma$ \citep{Addison:2015wyg}.
 In addition it has been shown that the value of $H_0$ predicted by Planck from $l>1000$, $H_0= 64.1\pm 1.7$ $km$ $s^{-1}Mpc^{-1}$, disagrees with the value predicted by Planck from $l<1000$, $H_0= 69.7\pm 1.7$ $km$ $s^{-1}Mpc^{-1}$ at the $2.3\sigma$ level.
 Thus it is found that the value of $H_0$ depends on the CMB $l$-range examined.

-This anomaly is probably related to the lensing anomaly ie the fact that $\Lambda$CDM is more consistent with the low $l$ part of the spectrum that this not affected by the lensing anomaly (see discussion in Refs. \cite{Riess:2016jrr,Aghanim:2016sns,Aghanim:2019ame}).
+This anomaly is probably related to the lensing anomaly i.e. the fact that $\Lambda$CDM is more consistent with the low $l$ part of the spectrum that this not affected by the lensing anomaly \citep[see][for a discussion]{Riess:2016jrr,Aghanim:2016sns,Planck:2019nip}.